SeraphJACK/SimpleLogin/README.md

 ResourceLocation: `simplelogin:restrict_movement`

-This plugin will prevent player move around before log in.
+This plugin will prevent players from moving around before login.

 This plugin is enabled by default.